 PRINCIPAL INVESTMENT STRATEGY.
-The trust seeks to pursue its objective by investing in a portfolio consisting of equity securities of companies in the healthcare industry that the sponsor believes are "innovators" as defined below, selected as of April 19, 2018 (the "Security Selection Date").
+The trust seeks to pursue its objective by investing in a portfolio consisting of equity securities of companies in the healthcare industry that the sponsor believes are "innovators" as defined below, selected as of October 18, 2018 (the "Security Selection Date").

-The sponsor selected the portfolio starting with the securities in the Poliwogg Healthcare Innovation Index (the "Index") as of the Security Selection Date.
-The Index is described in greater detail below.
+The sponsor selected the portfolio starting with the securities in the Poliwogg Healthcare Innovation Index (the "Poliwogg Index") as of the Security Selection Date.
+The Poliwogg Index is described in greater detail below.
 From those securities, the sponsor eliminated any securities of any company that as of the Security Selection Date:

-- no longer had one or more drugs in phase II or III U.S. Food and Drug Administration ("FDA") clinical trials (as described further below); - no longer had one or more drugs designated breakthrough, fast track or orphan drug status by the FDA (as described further below); - had a significant market capitalization decrease as determined by the sponsor since the last Index reconstitution date; or - based on publicly available information as of the Security Selection Date, is the subject of an announced business combination reported by such company as expected to occur within 12 months of the date of this prospectus.
+- no longer had one or more drugs in phase II or III U.S. Food and Drug Administration ("FDA") clinical trials (as described further below); - no longer had one or more drugs designated breakthrough, fast track or orphan drug status by the FDA (as described further below) or have an expected catalyst within the next 24 months; - had a significant market capitalization decrease as determined by the sponsor since the last Poliwogg Index reconstitution date; or - based on publicly available information as of the Security Selection Date, is the subject of an announced business combination reported by such company as expected to occur within 12 months of the date of this prospectus.

-If the sponsor eliminated securities of any company based on the above criteria, it replaced any such securities with securities of companies that it determined would have been likely to be included in the Index if there was an Index reconstitution as of the Security Selection Date.
-The sponsor made this determination based on publicly available information along with information provided by Poliwogg Services, LLC, the developer of the Index.
-During the trust's life, the trust will not change its portfolio to reflect any change in the component securities of the Index or the weightings of the components within the Index.
+If the sponsor eliminated securities of any company based on the above criteria, it replaced any such securities with securities of companies that it determined would have been likely to be included in the Poliwogg Index if there was a Poliwogg Index reconstitution as of the Security Selection Date.
+The sponsor made this determination based on publicly available information along with information provided by Poliwogg Services, LLC, the developer of the Poliwogg Index.
+During the trust's life, the trust will not change its portfolio to reflect any change in the component securities of the Poliwogg Index.
 If the sponsor creates additional units after the trust's inception date, the trust will purchase the securities originally selected by applying the strategy.
 This is true even if a later application of the strategy would have resulted in the selection of different securities.